panva/jose/README.md

 | [v4.x](https://github.com/panva/jose/tree/v4.x) | ✅ | ✅ | ✅ |
 | [v3.x](https://github.com/panva/jose/tree/v3.x), [v2.x](https://github.com/panva/jose/tree/v2.x), [v1.x](https://github.com/panva/jose/tree/v1.x) | ✅ | ❌ | ❌ |

-#### Semver?

-**Yes.** All module's public API is subject to [Semantic Versioning 2.0.0](https://semver.org/spec/v2.0.0.html).

-#### How is it different from [`jws`](https://github.com/brianloveswords/node-jws), [`jwa`](https://github.com/brianloveswords/node-jwa) or [`jsonwebtoken`](https://github.com/auth0/node-jsonwebtoken)?

-- it supports Browser, Deno, Cloudflare Workers, and other Web-interoperable runtimes
-- it supports encrypted JWTs (i.e. in JWE format)
-- supports secp256k1, Ed25519, Ed448, X25519, and X448
-- it supports JWK Key Format for all four key types (oct, RSA, EC and OKP)
-- it is exclusively using native platform Key object representations (CryptoKey and KeyObject)
-- there is JSON Web Encryption support
-- it supports the General and Flattened JSON Serialization Syntaxes
-- it supports the "crit" member validations to make sure extensions are handled correctly

-#### How is it different from [`node-jose`](https://github.com/cisco/node-jose)?

-`node-jose` is built to work in any javascript runtime, to be able to do that it packs a lot of polyfills and javascript implementation code in the form of [`node-forge`](https://github.com/digitalbazaar/forge), this significantly increases the footprint of the modules with dependencies that either aren't ever used or have native implementation available in the runtime already, those are often times faster and more reliable.

-- supports secp256k1, Ed25519, Ed448, X25519, and X448

 #### Uint8Array?!

 - Whenever `Uint8Array` is a valid input, so is [`Buffer`](https://nodejs.org/api/buffer.html#buffer_buffer) since buffers are instances of Uint8Array.